Camano Island: 19th century

-The island was shared between several local Coast Salish groups, who settled along beaches and gathered shellfish, hunted game, and cultivated berries.
-Among the groups were the Kikiallus, Lower Skagit, Sauk-Suiattle, Snohomish, and Stillaguamish.
-In 2005, archaeologists at Cama Beach on the southwest coast of the island uncovered Salish artifacts and human remains that were dated to 1,600 years before present; the site is believed to have been a seasonal or permanent village and burial ground.
-A major landslide on the south side of Camano Island in the 1820s reduced the size of the island and caused a tsunami on Saratoga Passage.
+Prior to American settlement, Camano Island was within the territory of both the Kikiallus and the Snohomish peoples.
+The Kikiallus controlled the northern parts of the island around modern-day Utsalady, while the Snohomish controlled the areas of the island south of Point Demock (duʔdukʷšəd).
+Other tribes also used the island, such as the Lower Skagit, Stillaguamish, Snoqualmie, and Sauk-Suiattle.
+The island may have been a "free-use" area where usage was not strictly restricted like other places.

+Prior to the population decline due to smallpox, there were likely many villages all along the island, and the Kikiallus were said to have 6 villages.
+Artifacts and human remains attributed to an old village were discovered by archaeologists at Cama Beach which were dated to 1,600 years before present.
+By the beginning of the 19th century, there were two known villages: a Kikiallus village at Utsalady (ʔəcəladiʔ), and a Snohomish village at Camano Head (x̌ʷuyšəd).

+Around 1820, a major landslide occurred at Camano Head that completely demolished the village there.
+It also created a tidal wave which destroyed another Snohomish village on Hat Island, and almost destroyed the main village of Hibulb.
+Hundreds of people died or drowned, including visitors to the village for the clamming season.
+After the catastrophic event, the site of Camano Head was never used as a village, but did continue to be used seasonally for clamming.

-By the early 19th century, during the beginning of relations between Coast Salish tribes and white explorers, the island was divided between the Kikiallus in the north, with six permanent villages, and seasonal villages for the Snohomish in the south.
-White settlement on the island began in the 1850s and it was included in the newly-established Island County in 1853.
+Camano Island continued to be under the Snohomish and Kikiallus until 1855, when, under the Treaty of Point Elliot, they ceded control of most of their lands, including Camano Island, to the United States.
+White settlement on the island began in the 1850s and it was included in the newly established Island County in 1853.
 The first major settlement on the island was at Utsalady (originally spelled Utsaladdy), which would be home to several sawmills.
 The first sawmill on the island was constructed by Thomas Cranney in 1858 and a school district was organized in 1862 to serve 17 students in a one-room schoolhouse.

 Cranney's sawmill at Utsalady was seized by the federal government in 1876 due to his bankruptcy and sold the following year to the Puget Mill Company, which enlarged it to handle 75,000 board feet per day.
 A plat for Utsalady was filed in 1891, with the town boasting three stores, two hotels, a telegraph line, and daily steamship service to Coupeville.
 The area had a large population of Chinese and Norwegian immigrants who worked at the mill until the former were expelled by anti-Chinese riots in the 1880s.
-By the 1880 census, there were 112 residents in Utsalady and 74 Coast Salish peoples in other settlements on Camano Islande.
+By the 1880 census, there were 112 residents in Utsalady and 74 Coast Salish peoples in other settlements on Camano Island.
 Following the Panic of 1893, the Utsalady sawmill was closed and left 125 residents unemployed, but five shingle mills were later opened to capitalize on the island's timber.